Choose the right course for you

 Funding your studies

-There are a range of options available to you to fund your studies, from student finance, employer sponsorship or career development loans.
+There are a range of options available to you to fund your studies, from student finance, employer sponsorship or Postgraduate Loans.
 Visit our undergraduate or postgraduate fees and funding pages for more information.

 Don’t miss anything, including the deadlines

 Make sure your application is fully completed before you submit it to us, as incomplete applications may be rejected.

 We ask to see copies of your qualifications as evidence of your education.
 If you are a mature student and took your qualifications a few years ago please give us a call.
 However, if you don’t have copies of your qualifications and have taken them recently you may need to contact your exam board.
 In either case, please contact the Admissions Team on 0330 123 2023 for advice.